zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

   * ns1 is "ns1.enough-2.delegation01.xb"
   * ns2 is "ns2.enough-2.delegation01.xb"
   * Delegation is without glue.
-  * The test zone ("child") has no address records for the NS names.
+  * The test zone ("child") has no address records for the name server names.
   * The "delegation01.xb" zone has the full set of address records.

 ### ENOUGH-3